 1) Understand how crucial it is to listen to what the other person is saying.
 And understand that it's just as crucial to listen to what that person isn't saying.

 2) Appreciate the power of The Touch.
 Cuddling is more effective than Xanax at calming one down — a timely caress is more effective than the flu shot at strengthening the immune system.

 3) Hand out compliments.
 Every day.
-Most people parcel out compliments as if they were issued a shoebox bag-full at birth, and it has to last a lifetime.
+Most people parcel out compliments as if they were issued a shoebox-full at birth, and it has to last a lifetime.

-4) Help realize each other's dream.
-If one partner aspires to become a tightrope walker, then the other should spring for the sequined vest and balance bar.
+4) Help realize each other's dreams.
+If one partner aspires to have a unicycle act, then the other should spring for the sequined vest, flaming juggling torches, and raise the ceiling.
 Ta-dummm!

 5) Be each other's strongest ally against a rude world.
 Shore up defenses and protect one another — from others and from ourselves.
 Create a safe environment where we can let our guards down — where we can be free from the contaminants of complaints and criticism which corrode self-esteem and romance.
 Your soulmate is a living, breathing fully formed imperfect ideal; someone to be prized and valued — not a fixer-upper.